 TIP: Read more about the Division of Responsibility in Feeding here, which will give you a helpful framework for serving kids food.

 Toddler Refuses Dinner … But Wants All the Snacks

 Dinner is often refused, but your toddler routinely asks for a snack when it’s time for bed.
 You usually give it to him because you don’t want him to go to bed hungry, yet you hate that he’s turned into such a picky eater!

-Either make a bedtime snack a regular thing and choose healthy foods that aren’t too exciting (fruit, cheese, plain cereal).
-Or, take it off the table as an option by explaining that the kitchen is closed after dinner, there will be no snack, and if you don’t eat your dinner, you can be hungry for breakfast.
-And then stick to it so that it becomes the new normal.
-(We do this in our house and my girls are totally used to the system!)
+Here are some options: Make a bedtime snack a regular thing and choose foods that aren’t too exciting (fruit, cheese, plain cereal).
+Or, take food after dinner off the table as an option by explaining that the kitchen is closed after dinner, there will be no snack, and if you don’t eat your dinner, you can be hungry for breakfast.
+Or, incorporate more “snack” foods into meals and more “meal” foods into snacks.
+This can help take those snack-type foods off of a pedestal and normalize them a little more.

-TIP: If your toddler isn’t eating, learn what’s normal and what’s not here.
+TIP: If your toddler isn’t eating, learn what’s normal and what’s not.

-Here are some tips to keep in mind when choosing snacks for kids:
+Here are some tips to keep in mind for feeding kids:

 Serve Foods You Want Your Kids to Eat